-Web site: www.afspa.org
+E-mail: insurance@afspa.org; Web site: www.afspa.org

-Section 6 General exclusions - things we don't cover
+Section 6.
+General exclusions - things we don't cover

 The exclusions in this Section apply to all benefits.
+There may be other exclusions and limitations listed in Section 5 of this brochure.
 Although we may list a specific service as a benefit, we will not cover it unless we determine it is medically necessary to prevent, diagnose, or treat your illness, disease, injury, or condition.
 The fact that one of our covered providers has prescribed, recommended or approved a service or supply does not make it medically necessary or eligible for coverage under this Plan.